 10 Summer Mom Hacks for Better (& Easier!)
 Family Adventures

-1. GRAB & GO ESSENTIALS BY THE DOOR (OR IN THE CAR)
+1. GRAB & GO ESSENTIALS BY THE DOOR (+ CAR BASKET & ADVENTURE BAGS)

 2. SPECIAL DRINK FOR THE DRIVE HOME

 Pack a coffee or special drink for you for the drive home.
-This has been AMAZING recently and I never plan to stop having hot coffee waiting for me when I finally get everyone back in the car and situated for the drive home.
+This is an AMAZING hack and can really change the ending of your adventure days.
+I never plan to stop having hot coffee waiting for me when I finally get everyone back in the car and situated for the drive home.

 I have been tagged on Instagram so many times since I shared this last year when I first shared this hack.
 Your special drink doesn’t have to be coffee– it could be sweet tea, hot tea, a smoothie…whatever!
 The point is that it’s something to look forward to, and it can keep you awake and alert after an adventure.